craft-snippets/craft-named-routes/README.md

 * route name
 * array of route tokens
-* optional parameter deciding if the token value should be checked by regexp rule, provided that such rule is provided within route token.
+* optional parameter deciding if the token value should be checked by regexp rule, if such rule is provided within route token.
 Default: `true`.

 ## Regexp rules of tokens